 Read article ‘How to Maximise Seed Germination using Biologically Activated Fertiliser’

-In conclusion, incorporating seaweed into agricultural practices offers a sustainable solution for promoting early plant growth.
-Its nutrient-rich composition coupled with natural growth-promoting hormones make it an invaluable resource for farmers seeking efficient and cost effective ways to benefit crop productivity while minimising environmental impact.
+‘Incorporating seaweed into agricultural practices offers a sustainable solution for promoting early plant growth.
+Its nutrient-rich composition coupled with natural growth-promoting hormones make it an invaluable resource for farmers seeking efficient and cost effective ways to benefit crop productivity while minimising environmental impact.’

 The power of seaweeds as plant biostimulants to boost crop production under abiotic stress – Wiley, Online Library